mknnnnnnn/autodoc/README.md

 # AutoDoc

-Simple application for generating documents for employees.
-Built with FastAPI, PostgreSQL and Docker.
-Currently under development.
+AutoDoc is a REST API for managing employee records and generating DOCX documents from templates.
+It is built with FastAPI, PostgreSQL and Docker.

+## Features

+- Company and employee management
+- Employee address management
+- Employment contracts
+- Job roles
+- Workplace hazards
+- Sanitary examinations
+- DOCX document generation
+- Request validation with Pydantic
+- Database migrations with Alembic
+- Docker Compose support
+- OpenAPI documentation

 ## Tech Stack